 SimpleZIP is an Open Source utility for creating, extracting, and browsing archives with the added ability to perform hash value computations.

 It was designed with simplicity of use in mind, and it met that goal.
 Its interface layout is minimalistic and easy to navigate, making the provided actions simple even for novice users.
 First up, you have the option to compress or extract.
 Compression of a file is lightning fast for regular-sized files but can be still be considered relatively fast even for a file 860 MB; for instance - we tested it on one of that exact size, and compression was achieved in under 40 seconds.
 You have the option to set the destination for the newly compressed file, which will be named by default to MyArchive.
-It would be nice to change the output name before processing, but this is only a minor inconvenience.
+Changing the output name before processing would be nice, but this is only a minor inconvenience.
 Extraction follows the same.

 If you are in the market for a super-simple compression tool with hash value comparison capabilities, then SimpleZIP will fit the bill for sure.